iontodirel/find_devices/README.md

 You can use `Visual Studio` or `VSCode` for remote Linux development.

 My setup include a Linux machine running Ubuntu 22.03 Desktop.
 I do the development in Windows in VSCode or Visual Studio.

+### Github Actions

+A build action automatically builds the project code commits.
+This makes sure the project builds successfully and the build is well maintained.

 #### VSCode